rejwan-ahamed/django-curd-rest-api/README.md

     4. change port to 3306 in setting file

-    5. Insert the sql file in the following database
+    5. Insert the sql file in the following database.
+You will find database in DATA SEEDS folder
 ## Start server
     1. pipshell